mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that the server is spun up, let's connect our MLflow session to the local server.
-This is very similar to how we connect to Databricks platform.
+This is very similar to how we connect to a remote hosted tracking provider such as the Databricks platform.

 .. code-block:: python